jsegoviamartin/cross-border-ideological-competition/README.md

 arXiv preprint: https://arxiv.org/abs/2205.06010

 ## Citation
-If you use this model in your work, please cite the following:
+If you use this work, please cite the following:

 Bib TeX of the preprint
 ```